If you would like to enter these awards in 2023, please click on the awards tab above or please contact events@fitwise.co.uk or phone 01506 292 042

 WINNER

-This year both Jane Brocksom and myself (Anthony Shanahan) had the privilege of judging the Sarah Henderson Award.
+This year myself (Anthony Shanahan) had the privilege of judging the Sarah Henderson Award.
 The quality of the posters were of a high standard and we were both proud of every poster submitted this year

 The posters submitted comprised of awareness, educational and research based pieces of work.
 Their chosen topics all related to aspects of Urology Nursing that no doubt benefitted every reader.
 The topics ranged from Catheter Care, Management of MS and Spina Bifida, Patient awareness and prostate biopsies.
 These posters covered most of the sub-speciality aspects within urology nursing